CD4 cell counting must not be sidelined if we are to beat AIDS

 Specialist Consultant working to develop tech to aid treatment and diagnosis of HIV

-“Up to 30 per cent of patients coming in have advanced HIV disease, which means their CD4 cell count is below 200,” explains Debi Boeras, CEO of The Global Health Impact Group, an organization that brings together key partners to integrate diagnostics and care.
-“These individuals are likely to be really sick and susceptible to cryptococcal meningitis, TB and other infections that HIV opens you up to.”
+“Up to 30 per cent of patients coming in have advanced HIV disease, which means their CD4 cell count is below 200,” explains Debi Boeras, CEO of The Global Health Impact Group, an organization that helps to integrate diagnostics and care.
+“These individuals are likely to be really sick and susceptible to cryptococcal meningitis, TB and other infections.”

 "Up to 30% of patients have advanced HIV, which means their CD4 cell count is below 200."